Bulimia Help: Getting Started

 I will do my best to share with you a lot of insights, tools and strategies you can start to use today to help you overcome bulimia, too.

-Please understand before you read on that I am not a therapist and there is no substitute for eating disorder counseling and therapy.
+Please understand before you read on that I am not a therapist and there is no substitute for eating disorder counseling and coaching.
 If you’re in a serious situation, please pick up the phone and get the help you need.
 It could save your life.

 5 Bulimia Help Tips for Getting Started